johsteffens/tbman/README.md

 // free with size communication void  tbman_nfree( void* current_ptr, size_t current_size );
 ```
-`current_size` must hold either the requested amount or the [granted amount](#anchor_granted_amount) for the memory instance addressed by `current_ptr`.
+`current_size` must hold either the requested amount or the [granted amount](#anchor_granted_memory) for the memory instance addressed by `current_ptr`.

 <a name="anchor_one_function_for_everything"></a>
-### One function for everything
+## One function for everything

 Alternatively, you can use one of the following two functions for memory management including some special features of tbman.

 ```C
 void* tbman_alloc(  void* current_ptr,                      size_t requested_size, size_t* granted_size );
 void* tbman_nalloc( void* current_ptr, size_t current_size, size_t requested_size, size_t* granted_size );
 ```
 `tbman_nalloc` works slightly faster than `tbman_alloc` but requires extra size input.
 The two functions can also be mixed; even serving the same memory instance.

 **Arguments**

    * `current_ptr` <br>
-Pointer to current memory instance for freeing or reallocating; Set to `NULL` for pure allocation.
+Pointer to current memory instance for freeing or reallocating.<br>
+Set to `NULL` for pure allocation.

    * `current_size` (only `tbman_nalloc`) <br>
-Previously requested or [granted size](#anchor_granted_amount) for freeing or reallocating a memory instance.
+Previously requested or [granted size](#anchor_granted_memory) for freeing or reallocating a memory instance.
 Set to `0` for pure allocation.

    * `requested_size` <br>
-Requested new size pure allocation or reallocation.
+Requested new size pure allocation or reallocation.<br>
 Set to `0` for freeing.

    * `granted_size` <br>
-Optional pointer to variable where the function stores the [granted amount](#anchor_granted_amount).
+Optional pointer to variable where the function stores the [granted amount](#anchor_granted_memory).<br>
 Set to `NULL` when not needed.

-**Return value** <br>
+**Return value**<br>
 Pointer to new memory instance for pure allocation or reallocation.
 Returns `NULL` in case of freeing.

-(See also inline documentation for these functions in [`tbman.h`](https://github.com/johsteffens/tbman/blob/947a88c820943c9902e572cb0c301f75daaae45e/tbman.h#L101)).

 <a name="anchor_automatic_alignment"></a>
-### Automatic alignment
+## Automatic Alignment

 Tbman aligns the memory instance.
-This covers all standard C/C++ data types `char, short, int, float, double, etc` and also larger types such as `int32x4_t, float32x4_t, etc`, which are typically used for SIMD-extensions such as `SSE, AVX, NEON, etc`.
+This covers all standard C/C++ data types `char, short, int, float, double, etc`
+and also larger types such as `int32x4_t, float32x4_t, etc`, which are typically
+used for SIMD-extensions such as `SSE, AVX, NEON, etc`.

 **Example:**

 ```C
 int32x4_t* my_data = tbman_malloc( sizeof( int32x4_t ) * 10 ); // aligned array of 10 x int32x4_t
 ```

-<a name="anchor_granted_amount"></a>
+<a name="anchor_granted_memory"></a>
-### Granted amount
+## Granted Memory

 For design reasons tbman might find no proper use for some space immediately following your requested memory block.
 In that case it grants you that extra space, appending it to your request.
 You may use the granted space as if you had requested it in the first place.
 <br><sub>*(Note: Tbman never grants less than requested.)*</sub>

 Knowing about the the granted amount can be useful e.g. when optimizing code for dynamic arrays.

 Function `tbman_alloc` lets you allocate with the [granted amount communicated](#anchor_one_function_for_everything).
-Uou can retrieve the granted amount for a given instance using function `tbman_granted_space`:
+You can retrieve the granted amount for a given instance using function `tbman_granted_space`:

 ```C
 // Allocation with granted amount communicated.